Rapport

 Rapport has been shown to have benefits for psychotherapy and medicine, negotiation, education, and tourism, among others.
 In each of these cases, the rapport between members of a dyad (e.g. a teacher and student or doctor and patient) allows the participants to coordinate their actions and establish a mutually beneficial working relationship, or what is often called a "working alliance".
-In guided group activities (e.g., a cooking class, a wine tour and hiking group), rapport is not only dyadic and customer-employee oriented, but also customer-customer and group-oriented as customers consume and interact with each other in a group for an extended period.
+In consumer-oriented guided group activities (e.g., a cooking class, a wine tour, and hiking group), rapport is not only dyadic and customer-employee oriented, but also customer-customer and group-oriented as customers consume and interact with each other in a group for an extended period.

-Building
+Building rapport

-To achieve the benefits of interpersonal rapport in domains like education, medicine, or even sales, several methods have been shown to build rapport between people.
-These methods include coordination, showing your attentiveness to the other, building commonality, and managing the other's self-perception (also called "face" management).
-Building rapport can improve community based research tactics, assist in finding a partner, improve student-teacher relationships, and allow employers to gain trust in employees.